dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/search.md

 [!code-csharp[](razor-pages-start/sample/RazorPagesMovie30/Pages/Movies/Index.cshtml.cs?name=snippet_SearchNull)]

 The `s => s.Title.Contains()` code is a [Lambda Expression](/dotnet/csharp/programming-guide/statements-expressions-operators/lambda-expressions).
 Lambdas are used in method-based [LINQ](/dotnet/csharp/programming-guide/concepts/linq/) queries as arguments to standard query operator methods such as the [Where](/dotnet/csharp/programming-guide/concepts/linq/query-syntax-and-method-syntax-in-linq) method or `Contains` (used in the preceding code).
 LINQ queries are not executed when they're defined or when they're modified by calling a method (such as `Where`, `Contains`  or `OrderBy`).
 Rather, query execution is deferred.
-That means the evaluation of an expression is delayed until its realized value is iterated over or the `ToListAsync` method is called.
+The evaluation of an expression is delayed until its realized value is iterated over or the `ToListAsync` method is called.
 See [Query Execution](/dotnet/framework/data/adonet/ef/language-reference/query-execution) for more information.

 > [!NOTE]
 > The [Contains](/dotnet/api/system.data.objects.dataclasses.entitycollection-1.contains) method is run on the database, not in the C# code.
 The case sensitivity on the query depends on the database and the collation.
 On SQL Server, `Contains` maps to [SQL LIKE](/sql/t-sql/language-elements/like-transact-sql), which is case insensitive.
 In SQLite, with the default collation, it's case sensitive.